Swift-Drive-Ltd/Swift-Drive-Project/GroupCourseWork_Project/docs/Implementation_Summary/amii_summary.md

 -The GetCar method allows the system to retrieve car details by their unique CarID.
 - The ModifyCar method enables updating car details while ensuring data consistency between in-memory structures and the database.

+Day 5 :

+DeleteCar Method:

+- Removes a car from the CustomHashTable, SortedLinkedList, and the SQLite database.
+- Provides console feedback for success or failure.

+DisplayCarsSorted Method:

+- Displays all cars in sorted order using the SortedLinkedList.

+Purpose:

+-The DeleteCar method allows the system to remove cars from both in-memory data structures and the database, ensuring data consistency.

+- The DisplayCarsSorted method enables user interaction by displaying all cars in a sorted order, based on the Model property.